evan-pieper/week-17-Regex/gist-template.md

 # A Basic Introduction to Functional Regular Expressions

 In basic terms, regular expressions are patterns used to match character combinations in strings.
 They provide a powerful tool for searching, replacing, and parsing text with complex criteria.
 They use a blend of special characters and constructs to define search parameters.
+This document will seek to explain how regular expressions can be used to perform a variety of tasks, including matching a hexadecimal color code.
 In web development, colors are often represented using hexadecimal notation.
 This document delves into a regular expression specifically designed to match hexadecimal color codes, which can be either 3-digit or 6-digit long, and may or may not start with a ‘#’.
 The regex that performs this operation is as follows:
 ```
  /^#?([a-f0-9]{6}|[a-f0-9]{3})$/.